Advanced, ‘Smart’ proppants and Neutral Buoyancy Proppants (NBP) can improve proppant transport, safety, and distribution.

 - Reduced amount of proppant needed to completely fill the features compared to silica sand

-- Minimizes usage of fracturing fluid additives, like gaur, crosslinkers, and friction reducers, for pumping proppant through the fractures
+- Minimizes usage of fracturing fluid additives, like crosslinkers, and friction reducers, for pumping proppant through the fractures